★ Why You'll Love this Recipe ★

 Recipe adapted from a pumpkin roll.

-This pumpkin bundt cake is an adaptation of Libby's pumpkin roll recipe.
-Which is a delicious recipe but creating this as a cake rather than a roll saves quite a bit of time.
+This pumpkin bundt cake is a very simplified adaptation of Libby's pumpkin roll recipe.
+Which is a delicious recipe but creating this as a cake rather than a roll saves quite a bit of time and starting with cake mix is so much easier.

 ★ More Recipes You'll Love ★